 TSA Precheck® Enhancements

-Please note, updating your gender with TSA PreCheck® is not required to receive TSA PreCheck® screening.
-You will receive TSA PreCheck® screening even if your current gender differs from the gender you provided when you enrolled or renewed in TSA PreCheck®, as long as the name on your reservation matches the name and date of birth on record with TSA.
+Updating of a traveler’s gender on other identification documents is not required to enroll in TSA PreCheck screening.
+Travelers will receive TSA PreCheck security screening even if their current gender differs from the gender provided when they enrolled in TSA PreCheck, as long as the name, known traveler number (KTN) and date of birth on their reservation matches their record with TSA.
 FAQs can be found at the TSA PreCheck Frequently Asked Questions.

 Making Your Air Travel Reservations

 When making a reservation, please use the same name and date of birth indicated on your government-issued ID.
 We also encourage you to provide the gender indicated on your government-issued ID.
 TSA recommends that travelers contact air carrier customer service if the gender marker on their government-issued ID is not offered in the air carrier’s reservation system.
 TSA continues to work closely with our domestic air-carrier partners to promote the use and acceptance of the “X” gender marker.”
 Currently, two major domestic air carriers already offer “X” or undisclosed gender options in their travel-reservation systems, with a third air carrier offering the same in the fall of 2022.
 Read additional information about identification.

 Prior to a flight, you may contact the TSA Cares helpline at (855) 787-2227 with questions about screening policies and procedures, as well as what to expect as you proceed through the security checkpoint.
 You may request the assistance of a Passenger Support Specialist, who will provide assistance through the security screening process.

 Travel Document Checker